Jc2k/Jc2k.github.io/README.md

 If you spot a typo or a formatting issue on this site you can submit a pull request to get it fixed!

+## Hacking on this blog

+If you want to tweak this blog and see what happens then install Docker Compose.
+You can spin up a jekyll instance with:

+    docker-compose up

+You can then see the blog at [http://127.0.0.1:4000](http://127.0.0.1:4000).
+It will live update as you make changes to the checkout.

 ## License/Copyrights

 https://i.creativecommons.org/l/by-nc-sa/4.0/80x15.png